jhymani/Algorithms-3013/Assignments/01-A03/README.md

 # **Node with Two Children**

 - The node has **two children** (left and right).
-- How to delete: This is the most complex case.
-You need to replace the node with a value that preserves the BST structure.
+- How to delete: This is the most complex case. we need to replace the node with a value that preserves the general BST structure.
 There are two common ways to do this:

-   - Replace with the in-order predecessor: The largest value in the left subtree (the rightmost node of the left subtree).
+   - Replace with its in-order predecessor: The largest value in the left subtree (the rightmost node of the left subtree).
-   - Replace with the in-order successor: The smallest value in the right subtree (the leftmost node of the right subtree).
+   - Replace with its in-order successor: The smallest value in the right subtree (the leftmost node of the right subtree).

-   Once you've chosen the replacement value, you swap the values and then delete the node in the subtree where the replacement came from (which will be either a leaf or have one child).
+   Once we have chosen the replacement value, we swap the values and then delete the node in the subtree where the replacement came from.
+Which will either be just a leaf or it may have just have one child.

    **Example**:
    ```